Trinity I: Self-Consistently Modeling the Dark Matter Halo-Galaxy-Supermassive Black Hole Connection from $z=0-10$: Methodology

 It is also well-known that there is scatter in stellar mass at fixed halo mass \citep[see, e.g.,][]{Wechsler2018}.
 We parametrize this scatter as a log-normal distribution with a width $\sigma_*$ that is redshift-independent, with a flat prior on $\sigma_{*,0}$ of 0--0.3 dex.

-The galaxy--SMBH connection is made via the SMBH mass--bulge mass relation (\bhbm{}, \S \ref{ss:galaxy_smbh_connection}).
+The galaxy--SMBH connection is made via the SMBH mass--bulge mass (\bhbm{}, \S \ref{ss:galaxy_smbh_connection}) relation.
 To make the halo--galaxy--SMBH connection, we need to convert \emph{total} galaxy mass $M_*$ to the \emph{bulge} mass $M_{\rm bulge}$.
 In this work, we fit the median bulge mass--total mass relations from SDSS \citep{Mendel2014} and CANDELS \citep{Lang2014} galaxies with:

+where $k_\mathrm{SB}=-1.13$ determines how fast \mbulge{} converges to \mstar{} at the massive end, and $M_\mathrm{SB}=10^{10.2}M_\odot$ is a characteristic stellar mass.
 This fit is shown in Fig.\ \ref{f:bmsm_fit}.
 It should be noted that no data points exist beyond $z=2.5$, so Eq.\ \ref{e:bm_sm} is extrapolated at $z>2.5$.
 With the functional form chosen here, $M_\mathrm{bulge}/M_*$ asymptotes at high redshifts to half the value of $M_\mathrm{bulge}/M_*$ at $z=0$.
+We discuss how alternative assumptions for the \mbulge{}--\mstar{} relation would affect our results in Appendix \ref{a:alt_galaxy_smbh}.

 Disk--bulge decompositions are sensitive to the fitting method used, and it is also difficult to estimate how much of the scatter in bulge-to-total mass ratios is intrinsic vs.\ observational.
-As a result, we subsume the scatter in the bulge-to-total mass relation into the scatter of the \bhbm{} relation, as the two scatters are degenerate.
+As a result, we subsume the scatter in the bulge-to-total mass relation into the scatter of the \bhbm{} relation, as the two scatters are degenerate in \textsc{Trinity} given current data constraints.

 At $0<z<8$, stellar mass functions (SMFs) primarily constrain the halo--galaxy connection.
 Beyond $z=8$, SMFs are not available, so we constrain the halo--galaxy connection with galaxy UV luminosity functions instead.
 This requires generating UV luminosities from SFRs as a function of host halo mass and redshift.
 To do so, we fit the median UV magnitude, $\widetilde{M}_{\rm UV}$, and the log-normal scatter, $\sigma_{M_{\rm UV}}$, as functions of SFR, $M_{\rm peak}$, and redshift from the output of the \textsc{UniverseMachine}: